yt-project/libyt/doc/InteractivePythonPrompt.md

 > :information_source: When calling [`yt_run_InteractiveMode`](./ActivateInteractiveMode.md#yt_run_interactivemode), `libyt` will run all the functions that was set to run using [`%libyt run`](#run-1), but had not been run by [`yt_run_Function`](./PerformInlineAnalysis.md#yt_run_function) or [`yt_run_FunctionArguments`](./PerformInlineAnalysis.md#yt_run_functionarguments) yet.
 Which means input arguments passed in through [`yt_run_FunctionArguments`](./PerformInlineAnalysis.md#yt_run_functionarguments) have a bigger priority.

 > :warning: When using triple quotes in input arguments, use either `"""` or `'''`, but not both of them at the same time.
+If you really need triple quotes, stick to only one of them.
 For example, `%libyt run func """b""" """c"""` is good, but `%libyt run func """b""" '''c'''` leads to error.

 ###### Example
 This is equivalent of `func(a, 2, "3")` in Python.